Reinforcement Learning for Freeway Lane-Change Regulation via Connected Vehicles: Lane Change Regulation Model

-In Section \ref{sec:methodology_action}, we derive the dynamics model in a fully regulatable environment.
-This model can be extended to a partially regulatable environment where both HVs and CVs coexist.
+\textit{1) State space:} The entire state space of the highway is defined as { $\mathcal{S}=\prod_{\alpha=0}^{m-1}\prod_{i=1}^{N_x}S_{\alpha_i},$ where the product symbol denotes the Cartesian product over all lane-grid state spaces.} Here $S_{\alpha_i}$ represents the state of the grid $\alpha_i$.
+Features encoded in each state with the grid include: \begin{itemize} \item $\rho$: the total vehicle density. \item $\rho_c$: the CV density, where $\rho_c \in [0, \rho] $.
+Here, $\rho_c = \rho$ indicates that all vehicles in the grid are {connected vehicles and are subject to regulation}. \item $v$: the average longitudinal vehicle velocity. \item $v_c$: the average longitudinal velocity of CVs. \end{itemize} In Section \ref{sec:methodology_action}, we derive the dynamics model in a fully {connected environment where all vehicles are subject to regulation.} This model can be extended to a partially {connected} environment where both HVs and CVs coexist.
 We assume that HVs and CVs follow the same microscopic models, as CVs are essentially HVs equipped with connectivity functionalities.
-This assumption of driving behavioral homogeneity ensures that the fundamental diagram and the parameters such as $T^{left}$ and $T^{right}$ in Eq. (\ref{eq:e008}) and (\ref{eq:e008_2}) depend only on the combined density, velocity, and flow of both CVs and HVs.
-The evolution of density and velocity for either CV or HV is governed by the same equations, as expressed in Eq. (\ref{eq:e008}) and (\ref{eq:e008_2}), while regulation actions are applied only to CVs.
+This assumption of driving behavioral homogeneity ensures that the fundamental diagram and the transition rates $f_{\rho}$ and $f_{\rho v}$ in Eq. (\ref{eq:general_source_control}) depend only on the combined density, velocity, and flow of both CVs and HVs.
+The evolution of density and velocity for either CV or HV is governed by the same equations, as expressed in Eq. (\ref{eq:general_source_control}), while regulation actions are applied only to CVs.